zigius/docs/content/docs/reference/pkg/digitalocean/kubernetescluster.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#kubernetesclusternodepool">Pulumi.<wbr>Digital<wbr>Ocean.<wbr>Inputs.<wbr>Kubernetes<wbr>Cluster<wbr>Node<wbr>Pool<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}A block representing the cluster's default node pool.
+    <dd>A block representing the cluster's default node pool.
 Additional node pools may be added to the cluster using the `digitalocean..KubernetesNodePool` resource.
 The following arguments may be specified:
 - `name` - (Required) A name for the node pool.
 - `size` - (Required) The slug identifier for the type of Droplet to be used as workers in the node pool.
 - `node_count` - (Optional) The number of Droplet instances in the node pool.
 If auto-scaling is enabled, this should only be set if the desired result is to explicitly reset the number of nodes to this value.
 If auto-scaling is enabled, and the node count is outside of the given min/max range, it will use the min nodes value.